GreenfieldVentures/Dwarf/README.md

 ###The QueryBuilder
-* The query builder supports
+The query builder supports
 * Nested queries
 * Inner and Left Outer Joins
 * Almost any Where-clause (are constructed with the WhereCondition-objects
-* Where's with inner or-clauses
+* "Where"s with inner or-clauses
 * Ordering
 * Grouping
 * Distinct queries
 * Can construct update & delete queries (though they ought to be rarely used)
 * All through a fluent interface.

-* The QueryBuilder is your friend!
-Type-safety above all and let the compiler tell you when a change in the model will break a query.
+The QueryBuilder is your friend!
+Type-safety above all and let the compiler tell you when a change in the model will break a query, not at runtime!
+Don't rely on "search & replace" when updating your code.

 ```csharp
 public static List<Pet> LoadAllPetsNamed(string name)